PolyCatDev/dotfiles/vscode/README.md

 ## Instalation

 ### ATTENTION
 This will remove your old configs.
-Backup it before running any of these scripts.
+Back them up before running any of these scripts.

 ### VSCodium